Information for Applicants

 - Publication metadata (i.e. journal name, title, author list, volume, issue, page numbers and such) must be submitted to the institutional repository as soon as possible after the paper is accepted for publication, no matter when (or if) the paper itself will become openly accessible.

 - The manuscript/journal article should be submitted to the institutional repository as soon as possible after the publication date.
 The repository manager will ensure that the manuscript/journal article is made available at a date that complies with the journal's copyright transfer agreement.

 - If the copyright transfer/licence agreement does not allow the article (or manuscript) to be made available within twelve months of the date of publication, it needs to be made available as soon as possible after that date.
 If the journal never allows the article to be made available, this information must be provided at the time of Final Report submission.
 Institutions may wish to use a publicly available 'holding note' to explain that copyright/licensing restrictions prevent inclusion of a particular article on the repository until a specific date.

 Which version of the manuscript/journal article do I need to make available via the institutional repository?

 - There are numerous versions of the manuscript/article that can be made available via the institutional repository.
-Both the author's version of the article (Word document) after peer-review, with revisions having been made and the publisher's version (for example journal version with final pagination and formatting) are acceptable under this policy.
+Both the author's version of the article (Word document) after peer-review, with revisions having been made and the publisher's version (for example, journal version with final pagination and formatting) are acceptable under this policy.

-- Publishers may have different policies regarding what version of a manuscript or article can be made available, and timing of this availability.
+- Publishers may have different policies regarding what version of a manuscript or article can be made available, and the timing of this availability.
 This information should be included in any copyright/licensing agreement.

 - To find further information regarding which version of a paper can be uploaded to your institutional repository, consult your librarian or the SHERPA/RoMEO database of international publisher policies.
 OAKList covers the policies of Australian journals.